 - For new channels that have not been previously set up, the user is prompted to configure the channel when it is set to ON for the first time.
-Push the cancel softkey (F5) while in the setup sequence to: (1) accept the default settings for new channels or (2) use the previous configuration for channels previously configured. - A channel can be configured with the Edit Channel softkey in the Channel Setup menu. - Each channel has independent channel options such as Channel Delay, Rate of Change, Display As reading type, and thermocouple open-circuit detect that can be accessed with the Channel Options softkey in the Edit Channel menu.
+Push the cancel softkey (F5)) while in the setup sequence to: (1) accept the default settings for new channels or (2) use the previous configuration for channels previously configured. - A channel can be configured with the Edit Channel softkey in the Channel Setup menu. - Each channel has independent channel options such as Channel Delay, Rate of Change, NPLC, and Input Impedance, that can be accessed with the Channel Options softkey in the Edit Channel menu.
 The channel options listed vary based on the on the input type. - After a channel is configured, it is important to verify the channel with the Verify Channel softkey on the Channel Setup menu.
 This ensures that the channel was configured properly before data is collected from a scan.
-See "Verify a Channel" on page 3-14.
+See "Verify a Channel" on page 3-12.